We find ourselves in the midst of the fastest three hours in media.

 Who?

-Gwyn Moore, Gwen Moore.
+Gwen Moore.

 Her son's got two names.

-Blame it on Carville and Bagala.
+These Democrat activists, blame it on Carville and Bagala.

 That's what I like.

-He was uh something totally unrelated.
+Something he was something totally unrelated.

 They found that he was on cocaine.

-Democratic party set my clients up to do this.
+Democratic Party set my clients up to do this.

-You know, when when he's in the hotel room and they're running a sting operation, and uh when the cops come in, he's in there with some woman who's not his wife, and they're I think are they doing lines of cocaine?
+You know, when he's in the hotel room and they're running a sting operation, and when the cops come in, he's in there with some woman who's not his wife.

 Is that what they were doing?